On the spectrum of the Sturm-Liouville problem with arithmetically self-similar weight: Small ball deviations of Gaussian processes

 \begin{remark} It is evident from \eqref{eta_theta_new_def} that $\eta$ and $\theta$ are smooth functions.
 Thus, function $\zeta$ in \eqref{sb_log_asymp} is smooth even though function $s$ in \eqref{eq:mes_asymp} is not. \end{remark}

-Author thanks A.~I.~Nazarov for the statement of the problem and the attention to the paper, D.~D.~Cherkashin for valuable remarks, and A.~A.~Vladimirov for the remark, that allowed to simplify the proof of Theorem \ref{4.1} greatly.
+Author thanks A.~I.~Nazarov for the statement of the problem and constant encouragement, D.~D.~Cherkashin for valuable remarks, and A.~A.~Vladimirov for the remark, that allowed to simplify the proof of Theorem \ref{4.1} greatly.

-The work is supported by Ministry of Science and Higher Education of the Russian Federation, agreement \textnumero~075-15-2019-1619 and by <<Native towns>>, a social investment program of PJSC <<Gazprom Neft>>.
+The work is supported by Ministry of Science and Higher Education of the Russian Federation (agreement no. 075-15-2022-287).

-\begin{enbibliography}{99} Vladimirov~A.~A., Sheipak~I.~A. \emph{On the Neumann Problem for the Sturm--Liouville Equation with Cantor-Type Self-Similar Weight}// Functional Analysis and Its Applications. --- 2013. --- V.~47, N.~4. --- P.~261-270.
+\begin{enbibliography}{99} Vladimirov, A.~A. and Sheipak, I.~A., 2013.
+On the Neumann problem for the Sturm--Liouville equation with Cantor-type self-similar weight.
+Funktsional'nyi Analiz i Ego Prilozheniya, 47(4), pp.~18-29 (in Russian).
+English translation in Functional Analysis and Its Applications, 47(4), 2013, pp.~261-270.

-Rastegaev~N.~V. \emph{On spectral asymptotics of the Neumann problem for the Sturm--Liouville equation with self-similar generalized Cantor type weight}// J. Math.
-Sci.
-(N. Y.). --- 2015. --- V.~210. --- N.~6. --- P.~814-821.
+Rastegaev, N.~V., 2014.
+On spectral asymptotics of the Neumann problem for the Sturm--Liouville equation with self-similar weight of generalized Cantor type.
+Zapiski Nauchnykh Seminarov POMI, 425, pp.~86-98 (in Russian).
+English translation in Journal of Mathematical Sciences, 210, 2015, pp.~814-821.